astorm/pestle/docs/pestle-library.md

 The command line program curl has a short option syntax, and a long option syntax.
 Generally, single letter option names are preceded by a single dash (`-`), and full-word option names are preceded by a double dash (`--`).

-Of course, unix being unix, you had the odd outlier like `find`, where the full-word options use a single dash.
+Of course, unix being unix, you have the odd outlier like `find`, where the full-word options use a single dash.

 ```
     $ find . -name 'file.txt`